University of Baltimore Office of Government and Public Affairs

 How can I research pending legislation?

-For information on pending legislation, please visit the Maryland General Assembly Web site.
-If you have the legislation's bill number, you can simply type the bill number into the search engine to find bill information, description, sponsor and status.
+For information on pending legislation, visit the Maryland General Assembly web site.
+If you have the legislation's bill number, simply type that number into the search engine to find bill information, description, sponsor and status.